Marcellous Curtis

 The moments that made no sense at first, but later began to carry meaning.

-Scripture speaks directly to this:
+The Bible speaks directly to this:

 “And we know that all things work together for good to those who love God, to those who are the called according to His purpose.”